SadiqMomin/Javascript-Code-Quiz/README.md

 ```

 ## Learning Points:
-* This app was a practice in writing the backend code only and then integrating it with provided front end code (index.html, notes.html, and custom jQuery)
+* This app was a practice in using javascript to set and call several functions.
-* Practice setting up an Express server and in particular learning the importance of using the express.static() function to ensure proper delivery of local js/css files used by html files being delivered via .sendFile();
+* Used both script.js to pass universal functions also created a highscore.js to call the highscore functions and used the questions.js to keep a storage of all the questions and answers.
+* Used JavaScript documentations to help build and debug the quiz.